1. Work Backwards

 For instance, a client of yours may need to fill out an intake form:

 - Why?
 So I can get back in contact with them later.

 - What?
 To get in contact with them, I may need their phone number.

 - How?
 In FastField, a ‘Formatted Numeric’ field can automatically format the phone number like this: (949) 234-6248.

 2. Keep Your Audience in Mind.

 Who will be filling out your forms?
 Will they need additional instruction?
 Are the questions in the form clear and concise?
-Will they be able to provide the requested information in a timely manner?
+Will they be able to provide the requested information promptly?

-As the creator of the form, you will inherently understand the inner workings of your form and how to complete your data collection process, but the person filling it out probably won’t.
+As the creator of the form, you will inherently understand your form's inner workings and how to complete your data collection process, but the person filling it out probably won’t.

 Make an effort to design your forms to be universally accessible for your users.
 The clearer and more concise your fields, the more useful your data will be.

 Organizing this article into sentences and paragraphs helps make it easier to read.
 In the same way, naming and organizing fields into sections can make forms easier for users to understand and analyze.